HOLIDAYS USUALLY START OR FINISH ON A FRIDAY - BUT SOME FLEXIBILITY, PLEASE ENQUIRE

 The kitchen area is well equipped with quality ceramic sink, fridge with small freezer compartment, washer/dryer, dishwasher, microwave, electric fan oven/grill with 4-ring hob and extractor.
 There is a lowered breakfast bar with 2 dining chairs.

-The living area also has a stable door giving access to the patio and lawn area with uninterrupted sea views down the valley and out across the bay.
+The living area also gives access to the brand new sunroom and patio with uninterrupted sea views down the valley and out across the bay.
 The lounge area has a two-seater sofa, wicker armchair, wall-mounted flame effect electric fire, 32” flat screen HD TV with Sky+ HD (including Sky Sports, Sky Movies, Catch-up TV, & Sky Movies on Demand), DVD player, cordless telephone, iPod dock, and free WiFi internet.

 The bedroom is fully carpeted and has a 5ft kingsize bed with a pocket sprung mattress and a choice of a summer or winter weight duvets, or single duvets if preferred, extra pillows and blanket, towelling robes and hair dryer.
 Small double half-shelved wardrobe, wicker armchair, full-length mirror, cordless telephone, and 20” Freeview flat screen TV.